scikit-image/scikit-image/.github/PULL_REQUEST_TEMPLATE.md

 [If this is a bug-fix or enhancement, it closes issue # ] [If this is a new feature, it implements the following paper: ]

+## For reviewers

+- [ ] Check that the PR title is short, concise, and will make sense 1 year later.
+- [ ] Check that new features are mentioned in `doc/release/release_dev.rst`.